How my startup went bankrupt overnight

-My story starts 21 years ago when I graduated with a Physics diploma in my pocket.
-After scouring the job market for 6 months, I finally landed a job as a junior developer at a software company in The Netherlands.
-For the next 4 years, I honed my skills and became quite proficient in Microsoft technologies.
+The story of how my startup went bankrupt starts 21 years ago when I graduated from University with a Physics diploma in my pocket.
+After searching the job market for 6 months, I finally landed a job as a junior software developer at a software company in The Netherlands.
+For the next 4 years, I honed my skills and became proficient in Microsoft technologies.

 Reach for the stars

 At the time a lot of companies specialized in offering either IT solutions or design work.
-So if you wanted to have a website built, you’d have to get the design from a design agency, have an IT-company provide hosting and backend programming, and hope you could find someone to slice the design into responsive HTML.
-Typically the agency would say that’s a tech job, and the IT companies would say no, it’s design work.
+If you wanted to have a website built, you’d have to get the design from one company, the hosting and backend programming from another, and hope you could find a competent third party to slice the design into responsive HTML.

 The strategy proved to be wildly successful.
-Our clients loved having to deal with only a single agency.
-We basically eliminated all the finger pointing between tech and design teams, which was very common at the time.
+Our clients loved no longer having to deal with three agencies.

 We grew like crazy.
 From 2000 to 2003 we experienced exponential headcount and revenue growth.
-At the start of 2003 we were a 12-person team, with a nice office in an upscale town in the heart of NL, and we were looking at a yearly revenue of over €400,000.
-Our team was working on 3 large multi-year projects, none of which had an explicit end date.
+At the start of 2003, we were a 12-person team, with a nice office in an upscale town in the heart of the Netherlands, and we were looking at a yearly revenue of over €400,000.
+Our team was working on 3 large projects.
 Money was coming in by the truckload.

 Menno and I were a genius team and we did loads of amazing work.
 We built a business dashboard that got rolled out at KLM, the Dutch national airline.
 We developed a high-tech videophone for Dutch Internet millionaire Eckhard Wintzen, and we collaborated with famed marketing guru Jay Curry, to capture his ‘pyramid’ analysis method in a web application.